Alternative Sector ETF Momentum Metrics

 Consumer Discretionary Select SPDR (XLY)

-The two alternative strategies are: (1) at the end of each month, allocate all funds to the sector ETF with the highest monthly Sharpe Ratio over the past six months (SR6-1); and, (2) at the end of each month, allocate all funds to the sector ETF with the highest monthly price slope over the past six months (Slope6-1).
+The three alternative strategies are, at the end of each month, allocate all funds to the sector ETF with the highest: (1) monthly Sharpe Ratio over the past six months (SR6-1); (2) monthly price slope over the past six months (Slope6-1); and, (3) average of past three-month, six-month and 12-month past total returns (3-1;6-1;12-1).
 For comparison, we include the strategy of monthly allocation to the sector ETF with the highest total return over the past six months (6-1).
-Using monthly dividend-adjusted closing prices for the nine sector ETFs and S&P Depository Receipts (SPY) over the period 12/98-6/10 (139 months), we find that:
+Using monthly dividend-adjusted closing prices for the nine sector ETFs over the period December 1998 through December 2014 (193 months), we find that:

-For the purpose of these tests, we assume the risk-free rate is negligible (or unimportant) so that the SR6-1 signals derive from the mean monthly return divided by the standard deviation of monthly returns over the past six months.
+We assume the risk-free rate is negligible (or unimportant) so that the SR6-1 signals derive from the mean monthly total return divided by the standard deviation of monthly total returns over the past six months.
+We examine the 3-1;6-1;12-1 alternative separately from the other two because of its shorter available test period.

-The following chart compares the frequencies of sector ETF winners for the 6-1, SR6-1 and Slope6-1 strategies over the entire sample period.
-The 6-1 strategy generates the most switches.
+The following chart compares the frequencies of sector ETF winners for the 6-1, SR6-1 and Slope6-1 strategies over the available sample period.
+The 6-1 strategy generates 79 switches, compared to 76 for SR6-1 and 58 for Slope6-1.
 The SR6-1 strategy tends to spread winners more evenly across ETFs.

 How do cumulative returns of the three strategies compare?

-The next chart compares the cumulative values of $10,000 initial investments in the three sector ETF momentum strategies and in SPY over the sample period.
+The next chart compares the cumulative values of $100,000 initial investments in the 6-1, SR6-1 and Slope6-1 strategies and in an equally weighted portfolio of the sector ETFs (EW), rebalanced monthly, over the available sample period.
 Calculations derive from the following assumptions:

-- Trading (switching) friction is 0.25% of the balance whenever there is a change in holdings.
+• Trading (switching) friction is 0.25% of the balance whenever there is a change in holdings, but EW portfolio rebalancing is frictionless for conservative benchmarking.

 How do average monthly returns, as alternative measures of strategy performance, compare?